 Compare rates and reviews for Ayutthaya hotels »

 Many tourists visit Ayutthaya on a day trip from Bangkok and there isn’t the same wide choice of hotels you find at other popular tourist destinations in Thailand.
 Much of the accommodation nearest to Ayutthaya Historical Park is of the cheap and cheerful type with anything grander tending to be slightly further away.

 What to see & do

 There are numerous sights and ancient temples scattered around Ayutthaya.
 These can be visited as part of an organised tour or alternatively it’s easy enough to hire a bicycle for independent exploring.
-Tuk-tuks can also be hired to take you to the main sites and within the main Ayutthaya Historical Park there is an option for elephant rides.
+Tuk-tuks can also be hired to take you to the main sites in and around the the main Ayutthaya Historical Park.
 Three rivers (the Prasak, Chao Phraya and Lopburi) actually encircle the old temples and it’s possible to take a boat trip once you are in Ayutthaya that takes in some of the main sights.